johnsonzhang434/SeetGeek/docs/isaacreq.md

 - click element `input[type="submit"]`
 - validate that a redirect to / has occured

-## Test Case R1.P.7 - Otherwise redirect to /login asnd show the message 'email/password combination incorrect'
+## Test Case R1.P.7.1 - incorrect password

 Mock: